cpatrickalves/scraping-findadentist/README.md

 ## Using Docker

-You can build a docker container for this project and run it as a App.
+You can build a Docker container for this project and run it as an *app*.

-You the project directory there is a Dockerfile with all docker settings to build the docker image.
+In the project directory there is a *Dockerfile* with all docker settings to build the docker image.

 To build the image, in the project directory run: